realKarthikNair/Learning-C-Lang-sem-1/Learning_C/0. Intro to computer programming/README.md

 - C Language is a good example of a middle level language.

 ### 3. High-level programming languages
-- These languages expand the boundaries of 'what is possible with your computer' by adding more features and maintaining simplicity and readability
+- These languages expand the boundaries of 'what is possible with your computer' by adding more features and ease in syntax
-- They are slower than low-level and middle-level languages since they require Language processors to translate programs into machine code
+- They are slower than low-level and middle-level languages since they require Language processors to translate programs into machine code that consume resources